avonryle/events/README.md

 ## Description

 A high-performance, type-safe event emitter that prioritizes speed without sacrificing features.
-Designed for scenarios where millions of events per second matter, while maintaining full TypeScript support and a rich API including wildcard listeners, promise-based event waiting, and comprehensive listener management. \n
+Designed for scenarios where millions of events per second matter, while maintaining full TypeScript support and a rich API including wildcard listeners, promise-based event waiting, and comprehensive listener management.

 Outperforms eventemitter3 in single-listener scenarios (the most common use case) while staying competitive across all workloads.

 ## Installation